-6.7 Are Employees Entitled To Parental Leave?
+6.7.
+Are Employees Entitled to Parental Leave?

-Employees are entitled to Parental leave in accordance with Chapter 2, Part 4, Division 1, Parental Leave, of the New South Wales Industrial Relations Act 1996
+Employees are entitled to Parental leave in accordance with Chapter 2, Part 4, Division 1, Parental Leave, of the New South Wales Industrial Relations Act 1996.

-6.8 Can Employees Have Leave Without Pay?
+6.8.
+Can Employees Have Compassionate Leave?

-Special leave for a limited period and without pay may be granted by the organisation upon application by an employee.
-Such leave shall be at the discretion of the organisation.
+Compassionate leave for a limited period "with" or "without pay" may be granted by the organisation upon application by an employee.
+Such leave and the payment of the leave shall be at the discretion of the organisation.